YugabyteDB-University/YugabyteDB-Voyager/README.md

 ---
 ## Release notes

+- 20231226
+  - Update start scripts and variables
 - 20231130
   - Update for Voyager 1.6
   - Update notebooks for end migration and new boolean flags